wpmetabox/docs/_docs/extensions/mb-views.md

 ### Cloneable Fields

-Clonetable fields are marked with a *repeat* icon, like this:
+Cloneable fields are marked with a *repeat* icon, like this:

 ![cloneable group fields](https://i.imgur.com/6KoyJGB.png)